Tig Notaro: Early life

-Notaro's maternal great-great-grandfather was John Fitzpatrick; he was the mayor of New Orleans from 1892 to 1896.
-While taking part in season 5 of Finding Your Roots with Henry Louis Gates, Jr., Notaro found out that she is also a distant cousin of Gloria Steinem.
+Notaro's maternal great-great-grandfather was John Fitzpatrick, who was the mayor of New Orleans from 1892 to 1896.
+While taking part in season 5 of Finding Your Roots with Henry Louis Gates, Jr., Notaro learned she is also a distant cousin of Gloria Steinem.

-In an interview with Mother Jones magazine, she said she disliked school.
-Notaro failed three grades eventually dropping out of high school.
-In 1990, while living in Texas, Notaro received her general equivalency diploma.
+In an interview with Mother Jones magazine, Notaro said she disliked being a student.
+She failed three grades, eventually dropping out of high school.
+In 1990, while living in Texas, she received her general equivalency diploma.

 Notaro plays the guitar and drums; she was in bands when she was younger.

 Career

 An avid music fan, Notaro moved to Denver, Colorado, where she became involved in the music industry.
 She became a band manager, working under the name Tignation Promotions in the mid-'90s.
 Her work promoting bands took her to Los Angeles, where she tried stand-up for the first time in the late '90s.
-Notaro has since been featured on Comedy Central Presents and on The Sarah Silverman Program as a lesbian police officer.
+She has since been featured on Comedy Central Presents and on The Sarah Silverman Program as a lesbian police officer.
 She collaborates frequently with her writing partner Kyle Dunnigan.
 With Dunnigan and David Huntsberger, she co-hosted the podcast Professor Blastoff from May 2011 until July 2015.

 In 2011, Notaro released her debut stand-up album, Good One.
 Her 2012 album, Live, is a recording of a stand-up set performed shortly after she was diagnosed with breast cancer.
 In 2012, she appeared on Conan, and in May of that year on the live episode of This American Life, which was broadcast to theaters nationwide and on radio in edited form.
 She performed a monologue about having encountered Taylor Dayne on multiple occasions, greeting her each time with, "Excuse me, I'm sorry to bother you, but I just have to tell you.
 I love your voice."
 After her monologue, Dayne made a surprise appearance, serenading Notaro with the song "I'll Always Love You".
 She worked on fellow comedian Amy Schumer's Comedy Central series Inside Amy Schumer.
-In June 2012, Notaro did a Kickstarter-funded series called Clown Service written by her and starring herself.
+In June 2012, Notaro did a Kickstarter-funded series called Clown Service, which she wrote and starred in.